louannl/meal-planner-api/README.md

   The sequelize version uses testing as there was much more help/documentation on how to use jest with an ORM as opposed to without one.

+  JEST - Currently I run --inband - which is lame - I want to use transactions to test so my tests take a tiny tiny tiny amount of time compared to running in band.
+However, setting up a way to do this would take a significant amount of time.
+I'd eventually be able to use cls-hooked when it's no longer 'experimental'.

 - User accounts / authentication

   Uses the main postgres user and lacks authentication for uses, so lacks security.